hashicorp/vagrant/website/docs/source/v2/vagrantfile/index.html.md

 networks, the networks are actually appended to each other.
 By default, you should assume that settings will override each other.
 If the behavior is different, it will be noted in the relevant documentation section.

+Within each Vagrantfile, you may specify multiple `Vagrant.configure` blocks.
+All configurations will be merged within a single Vagrantfile in the order they're defined.

 ## Available Configuration Options